 A time series forecasting approach was used to derive this distribution, which was based on the maximum monthly spot gas price.
 This was the same approach used in last year's modelling.
 Our review of the gas market in the Western Australian context (as presented in Appendix C) concluded that no other foreseeable factor is expected to have an impact on the price beyond what is encompassed by the time series forecast.
-Similarly to last year's review, AEMO's 2017 Gas Statement of Opportunities (GSOO)14 has revised its medium term contract price forecast downwards relative to the 2016 GSOO15 by \$0.60/GJ for the 2018/19 year.
+Similarly to last year's review, AEMO's 2017 Gas Statement of Opportunities (GSOO)15 has revised its medium term contract price forecast downwards relative to the 2016 GSOO16 by \$0.60/GJ for the 2018/19 year.
+While this revised forecast is assumed to take account of the commencement of Wheatstone domestic gas production facility and Woodside production from Pluto in the second half of 2018, there is a possibility that the spot price might reduce further; but there is no current evidence to substantiate this.